aasif287/NLP-Fake-News-Detector-/README.md

 # Welcome to "NLP: Fake News Detector"

 ## Project Overview
 Welcome to the hands-on project, "NLP: Fake News Detector."
 This project is designed to provide practical experience in natural language processing (NLP) and deep learning.
-You will be working with the [Fake and Real News Dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) available on Kaggle.
+You will be working with the [Fake and Real News Dataset](https://drive.google.com/file/d/1-2WpXtZDjYry-FFja2iSWzQFTBbfV3a_/view?usp=sharing) available on Google Drive.
 Throughout the course, you will apply Python libraries, perform exploratory data analysis, clean text data, and build a deep learning model to detect fake news.

 ## Course Objectives
 In this project, you will achieve the following learning objectives:

 1. **Import Libraries and Datasets:**
    - Gain hands-on experience in importing Python libraries for data manipulation and visualization.
-   - Acquire the dataset from Kaggle, understand its structure, and load it into your environment.
+   - Acquire the dataset from Google Drive, understand its structure, and load it into your environment.

 2. **Perform Exploratory Data Analysis:**
    - Analyze and understand the characteristics of the dataset through statistical and visual methods.